-(In thousands) 2023 2022
+(In thousands) 2024 2023

-Cash and cash equivalents at beginning of year \$ 186,312 \$ 462,564
+Cash and cash equivalents at beginning of year \$ 433,799 \$ 186,312

 Cash flows provided by (used in):

-Operating activities 1,569,135 1,691,582
+Operating activities 1,659,283 1,569,135

-Investing activities (659,820) (547,472)
+Investing activities (751,194) (659,820)

-Financing activities (661,828) (1,420,362)
+Financing activities (1,233,212) (661,828)

-Increase (decrease) in cash and cash equivalents 247,487 (276,252)
+(Decrease) increase in cash and cash equivalents (325,123) 247,487

-Cash and cash equivalents at end of year \$ 433,799 \$ 186,312
+Cash and cash equivalents at end of year \$ 108,676 \$ 433,799

-The change in our cash flows provided by operating activities during 2023 as compared to 2022 was due to the \$137.7 million decrease in net income as well as the \$33.2 million decrease in certain other working capital accounts.
-These decreases were partially offset by a \$48.4 million increase in depreciation and amortization expense.
+The change in our cash flows provided by operating activities during 2024 as compared to 2023 was due primarily to the \$139.5 million increase in certain other working capital accounts partially offset by the \$53.4 million decrease in net income.

-The change in our cash flows used in investing activities during 2023 as compared to 2022 was primarily due to the timing of purchases and maturities of short-term investments, which was partially offset by a net reduction in capital expenditures.
+The change in our cash flows used in investing activities during 2024 as compared to 2023 was primarily due to the timing of purchases and maturities of short-term investments and an increase in expenditures under our 2024 capital expenditure program.
+Additionally, we had lower proceeds from the sale of property and equipment in 2024 as compared to 2023.
 Changes in our capital expenditures are more fully described below in "Capital Expenditures."

-The change in our cash flows used in financing activities during 2023 as compared to 2022 was primarily due to the \$823.6 million decrease in funds used for repurchases of our common stock.
-This decrease in cash was partially offset by higher dividend payments to our shareholders and a scheduled principal payment under our long-term debt agreement.
+The change in our cash flows used in financing activities during 2024 as compared to 2023 was primarily due to higher repurchases of our common stock, as well as an increase in dividend payments to our shareholders during 2024.
 Our return of capital to shareholders is more fully described below under "Stock Repurchase Program" and "Dividends to Shareholders."
 Our long-term debt agreement is more fully described below under "Financing Arrangements."

-We have four primary sources of available liquidity: cash flows from operations, our existing cash and cash equivalents, available borrowings under our third amended and restated credit agreement with Wells Fargo Bank, National Association serving as administrative agent for the lenders, dated March 22, 2023 (the "Credit Agreement"), and our Note Purchase and Private Shelf Agreement with PGIM, Inc. ("Prudential") and certain affiliates and managed accounts of Prudential, as amended by the First Amendment dated March 22, 2023 (as amended, the "Note Agreement").
+We have four primary sources of available liquidity: cash flows from operations, our existing cash and cash equivalents, available borrowings under our third amended and restated credit agreement with Wells Fargo Bank, National Association serving as administrative agent for the lenders, dated March 22, 2023 (as subsequently amended, the "Credit Agreement"), and our Note Purchase and Private Shelf Agreement with PGIM, Inc. ("Prudential") and certain affiliates and managed accounts of Prudential (as subsequently amended, the "Note Agreement").
 The Credit Agreement and the Note Agreement are described in more detail below under "Financing Arrangements."
 We believe we also have sufficient access to debt and equity markets to provide other sources of liquidity, if needed.